rsksmart/devportal-1.0/Libs/rns-artifacts/registrar/Public-Subdomain-Registrar.md

 title: rns-artifacts - Public Subdomain Registrar
 ---

-This contract is owner of RNS nodes and allows anyone to create subnodes under any of them.
+This contract is owner of RNS nodes and allows anyone to create sub-nodes under any of them.

 ### Usage